maguinago/maguinago/README.md

 - 👋 Hi, I’m @maguinago, a developer based in Brazil.
 Currently pursuing my degree in Software Analysis and Development at PUCRS.
 - 👀 I’m interested in Python Development, Information Systems, and Database Management.
-- 🌱 Currently working on a WebApp project running on Django.
+- 🌱 Currently working on WebApp projects running on Django.

 - 📫 You can reach me through my email: knorstmagnago@gmail.com.